 To make sure he was really dead the sheriff had his head cut off and on the way down the mountain, threw it into the canyon.
 But, Kanaloahuluhulu was no ordinary man — he was actually a powerful demigod.

 That evening Kanaloahuluhulu came back to life but couldn’t find his head.
 While searching for it, he tore up all the trees by their roots and to this day, the park is missing trees.
 You might be wondering why they haven’t grown back.
 Well, some say Kanaloahuluhulu still lives in Koke’e and spends the nights searching for his missing head.

-Learn more about the legends that shape these islands when you explore Hawaii with Shaka Guide.
+Learn more about the islands' legends when you explore Hawaii with Shaka Guide.